Pre-Professional Health Careers

 The College of Human Sciences has five major options that cater to students who want to pursue a pre-professional health career track:

 Two specialized tracks in nutrition facilitate future study in professional health careers.
 Nutrition Pre-Professional Health Careers (PPHC) requires extensive science coursework including chemistry, biology, physiology and microbiology, and may be tailored to include pre-requisites for specialized programs.
 Nutrition PPHC students will complete pre-requisite courses for the application to a designated program of interest.

-Human Development and Family Studies (HDFS) is the study of the family life cycle and individual development from the prenatal period through the complete adult life span.
+Human Development and Family Sciences (HDFS) is the study of the family life cycle and individual development from the prenatal period through the complete adult life span.
 Students develop a dynamic understanding of individuals and families as well as professional communication skills.
 Understanding human development is universally beneficial in allied health professions.
 18 elective hours in the HDFS degree allow students to complete pre-requisite requirements for pre-professional health programs.
 HDFS aligns well with Nursing, Occupational Therapy, and Speech, Language and Hearing Sciences.